koopero/loopin-base/README.md

 YAML configuration files which are 'patched' to the Loopin system.
 By default, *all* presets in this directory are autoloaded.

 ### shader/
 GLSL shaders.
 To create a new shader, duplicate `shader/base.vert` and/or `shader/base.vert` with a new name.
+See [Shader Cheat Sheet](shader/README.md) for uniform reference.

 # Credits